KrunchiZ/born2beroot/README.md

 My advice for whoever that's trying to do this project following the guides, please do yourselves a favor by reading the manual/doc of the tools used.
 Try to understand the process instead of following blindly.
 I chose to do manual partitioning and wrote my own monitoring.sh and they are worth it.

+**RTFM**.
-**RTFM** There are different ways to achieve the result required by the subject and you might prefer one over the other.
+There are different ways to achieve the result required by the subject and you might prefer one over the other.
 Don't forget to ask your peers!

 ### Hypervisor